 In 2010, the City Council purchased an agenda information system to make council actions accessible to the public.
 This system, (called "Legistar"), helps residents track legislative items.
 By going to this web site at stpaul.legistar.com/Calendar.aspx, residents can view City Council proceedings and track City Council meetings, resolutions and ordinances.
 This site also allows users to review the history and documents associated with Council actions.
 Once an account is set up, a resident can receive an alert to specific topics of interest.
-To learn more about Legistar, view the video posted on the City's website.
+To view current or past videos of Council meetings, go to stpaul.legistar.com/Calendar.aspx.